 Our college offers a variety of courses and opportunities.
 Choose your own and enjoy!

-You don’t need extensive technical experience to pursue an exciting career in Information Technology (IT).
-If you’re analytical, enjoy problem-solving and new technology, and you’re looking to get established in a challenging new career, training and certifications in our Computer Specialist and Network Technician program could be a good option for you.
+If you’re analytical, enjoy problem-solving and new technology, and you’re looking to get established in a challenging new career, training for CompTIA and Microsoft Certified Professional certifications in our Computer & Network Technician program could be a good option for you.

-Salary Projections & Job Outlook: Graduates from our Computer Specialist & Network Technician Program are able to pursue a variety of entry-level job opportunities, such as Computer Network Support Specialists.
-The US Bureau of Labor Statistics (BLS) states that the average salary for Computer Network Support Specialists is $52,160.
-The BLS also projects a 12% increase in employment of Computer Network Support Specialists between 2014-2024, which is much faster than the average growth projected for all other occupations.
-This growth is expected to account for the addition of 88,800 new positions for Computer Network Support Specialists.
+*Salary Projections & Job Outlook: Graduates from our Computer & Network Technician Program or the Associate of Applied Science in Computer and Networking Technology are able to pursue a variety of entry-level job opportunities, such as Computer Support Specialist.
+The US Bureau of Labor Statistics (BLS) states that the average salary for Computer Support Specialists is $52,160.
+The BLS also projects a 12% increase in employment of Computer Support Specialists between 2014-2024, which is much faster than the average growth projected for all other occupations.
+This growth is expected to account for the addition of 88,800 new positions for Computer Support Specialists.

-WHAT TO EXPECT:Our Computer Network Technician program prepares graduates for entry level management positions working with computer technology.
+WHAT TO EXPECT:Our Computer Network Technician program or the Associate of Applied Science in Computer and Networking Technology prepares graduates for entry level management positions working with computer technology.
 Students will be given a solid foundation in selecting, installing, securing and configuring basic personal computing hardware and installing various Windows operating systems, installing basic productivity applications (such as Microsoft Office), setting up simple wired and wireless networks, creating and managing active directory domain, and will gain experience in working with virtualized systems.
 In addition, our graduates learn the fundamentals of Cybersecurity and techniques to protect and secure data on a network.

 |Program Course Titles|